Myora Mission: The beating to death of an Aboriginal child in 1896

-Aboriginal reserve, 1896
+Aboriginal reserve from 1896

-It was then re-proclaimed a "Reserve for the use of the Aboriginal Inhabitants of the State" changing its official status from mission to Aboriginal reserve.
+Myora was then re-proclaimed a "Reserve for the use of the Aboriginal Inhabitants of the State" changing its official status from mission to Aboriginal reserve.
 The reserve came under the control of four Chief Protectors of Aborigines between 1897 (the year of the Aboriginals Protection and Restriction of the Sale of Opium Act 1897) and 1940.
-By 1905, there were about 48 permanent residents at Moongalba, including five South Pacific Islander men married to local women.
-The residents were used as cheap or free labour at the Benevolent Institution, whose Medical ran the mission from 1906 to 1917, as well as the fish cannery, abattoir and the Moreton Bay Oyster Company.
-They also worked as nursing assistants, domestic servants and fishermen on the island.